-This program supplements the basic EMT certificate by providing an opportunity for students to pursue their A.A.S. degree and continue their studies at the SUNY Institute of Technology for a Bachelor’s degree in the Health Services Management curriculum.
+This program supplements the basic EMT certificate by providing an opportunity for students to pursue their AAS degree and continue their studies at SUNY Poly for a bachelor’s degree in the Health Services Management curriculum.
 This program is ideal for firefighters, ambulance attendants, and law enforcement personnel.
 Individuals interested in this degree program who do not meet the prerequisites of Chemistry and Mathematics may take these courses at MVCC.
 The basic EMT course leading to certification can be obtained at Faxton-St. Luke’s Healthcare EMS Center.

 Goal 1 To prepare the students to communicate and interact effectively with instructors and peers